hmallen/lorenzbot/README.md

 Poloniex exchange trading bot

 TO DO:
+- Simplify Telegram messages for clarity
 - Major error with sell processing (when available str < calc_trade_totals('bought') [following manual withdraw]) ****
-- Handle Telegram timeout exception
--- Add clean shutdown/exit procedure?
 - Determine what causes trade_usdt_remaining to be adjusted to negative value on startup -- Has to do with resetting amount to 98% of total when insufficient balance encountered?
+-- Also, mismatch between calculated and executed order size?
 - Consider limiting buy amounts under certain circumstances (?)
 - /profit Telegram functions, but always returns 'No sell trades executed.'
 - Make Telegram messages include more helpful information